cjhudlin/VOXCOMM-intercom/README.md

 ---

 ## 🤝 How You Can Contribute
-VOXCOMM is a passion-driven open project — contributions are always welcome!
+VOXCOMM is passion-driven — contributions are always welcome!

 **Areas where help is most valuable:**
 - 🪛 **PCB Design** — schematic, layout, or testing assistance